sumitnagal/ntnx_labs/modules/picker/README.md

 > Package deal!
 Implement a picker package to pick a word from a given word dictionary

+* In this lab, you are going to leverage an existing implementation and deploy it as a go module.
-* The picker package loads words from the given assets directory and randomly pick a new word
+* The picker package loads words from the given assets directory and randomly pick a new word.
+* The application contains both lib code and a binary.
+* You will need to use your own github account to publish your package

+### Commands

 * In your lab repo navigate to gopherland/labs/modules/picker
 * Create a new module file using the following command:
   ```shell